Break (work): Restroom breaks

 A short break to allow an employee to use a restroom or WC generally lasts less than 10 minutes.
 Many employers expect their employees to use the facilities during their regularly scheduled breaks and lunches.
 Denying employees rights to use the facilities as needed could adversely affect workplace sanitation and workers' health and could create legal issues for both these and other reasons.
 Employers and co-workers often frown on employees who are seen as taking too many of these breaks, and this could be a cause for progressive discipline from a written warning up to termination.
 In today's setting, however, restroom breaks are generally accepted and not tracked by employers.
 In February 2017, an official in Övertorneå Municipality, Sweden proposed an hour-long break for sexual activity.

 Coffee break

-A coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees in business and industry, corresponding with the Commonwealth terms "elevenses", "smoko" (in Australia), "morning tea", "tea break", or even just "tea".
+A coffee break in the United States and elsewhere is a short mid-morning rest period granted to employees in business and industry, corresponding with the Commonwealth terms "elevenses", "smoko" (in Australia and New Zealand), "morning tea", "tea break", or even just "tea".
 An afternoon coffee break, or afternoon tea, often occurs as well.